SineStriker/qsynthesis-revenge/README.md

 ### LabelVoice

-LabelVoice is an open-source software and a labeling tool for vocal synthesis database.
+LabelVoice is an annotation tool for vocal synthesis database.

 ### QSynthesis

-QSynthesis is an open-source software and a remake of UTAU.
-It is in its second iteration.
+QSynthesis is a remade edition of UTAU, and it is in its second iteration.

 ## Build from source